 Researchers have even indicated that about 50 percent of the bugs can be caused by requirements errors; thus, requirements errors may lead to between 70 to 85 percent of all project readjustment costs.

 As you can see in Figure 1, the correction of requirements defects can cost up to 110 times more if found in operation than it would if the same defect had been discovered during the requirements definition phase.

-As a rule, two main parts of the requirements creation phase should be separated – into requirements development and requirements management.
+We as QA consultants advise that two main parts of the requirements creation phase should be separated – into requirements development and requirements management.

 The requirements development phase aims to collect information, make analysis, review and approve requirement.
 As a rule, it results in documents package creation.
 These are documents about image and product borders, software requirement specifications, data vocabulary and a corresponding analysis model.

 The review and approval of this package defines the base requirements version (i.e. the agreement between developers and customers).
 The requirements management stage includes all actions supporting integrity, accuracy and timeliness of renovation of the agreement on requirements during the project.